FilecoinFoundationWeb/FF-Site/cms/blog/driving-widespread-filecoin-adoption-key-initiatives-and-community-involvement-in-2024.md

 1) Growing the storage client pipeline: A healthy pipeline helps bolster the underlying businesses that have committed to building on Filecoin.
 This makes Filecoin more robust, resilient, and attractive for additional clients seeking battle-tested decentralized storage solutions.

-2)More onchain activity: People and protocols paying to use block space is a sign of user adoption and activity.
+2) More onchain activity: People and protocols paying to use block space is a sign of user adoption and activity.
 Network usability, deal renewals, and smart contracts are examples of onchain operations with quantifiable metrics that demonstrate the network's health and utility.

 * Usability: We can track this by tracking that data on the network is both being retrieved and put to use.
 For data to be usable, it needs to be indexed, like [Solana’s block history](https://x.com/FilFoundation/status/1778828615557214380) stored on the Filecoin network.
 * Renewals: How many storage clients are renewing their deals?
 This is another sign of utility.
 We want to see these numbers going up and to the right.